 - Custom-building a Crimson Fists captain, who will count-as Pedro Cantor in-game;

-- Building a drop pod (what a nightmare that was!);
+- Building a drop pod (what a nightmare

 - Buying and building squadrons of Aeronautica Imperialis models - Eldar, Imperial, and Space Marine; and